antmicro/kenning/docs/source/kenning-api.md

 ### I/O data flow

-The data flow is represented in the {figure:numref}`class-flow` with green blocks.
+The data flow is represented in the {numref}`class-flow` with green blocks.
 The input data flow is depicted using green arrows, and the output data flow is depicted using grey arrows.

 Firstly, the input and output data is loaded from dataset files and processed.